Olympic champion Ellia Green finds liberation in transition

 Green, who has kept the same name, told The Associated Press it was the best decision of his life.
 Realizing that sharing his experience could be lifesaving for others is what compelled Green to go public in a video shown Tuesday at an international summit on ending transphobia and homophobia in sport.
 The summit was hosted in Ottawa as part of the Bingham Cup rugby tournament.

-The only other transgender or gender diverse Olympic gold medalists are Caitlyn Jenner and Quinn, who goes by one name and was part of Canada’s winning women’s soccer team in Tokyo last year.
+The only other transgender or gender diverse Olympic gold medalists are Caitlyn Jenner, who transitioned nearly 40 years after winning gold at the 1976 Montreal Olympics, and Quinn, who goes by one name and was part of Canada’s winning women’s soccer team in Tokyo last year.

 Seeing so few trans athletes at the elite level and so much negative commentary on social media, particularly since World Rugby’s decision to bar transgender women from playing women’s rugby, hastened Green’s push to highlight the harm those things can cause some children.